DavidHe1127/Mr.He_HandBook/DevOps/AWS/Route53/README.md

 [More infor](https://www.bogotobogo.com/DevOps/AWS/aws-Route53-DNS-Private-Hosted-Zone.php)

-### Alias Record
+### Alias Record vs CNAME
 Allows you to map one DNS name (www.theparrodise.com) to another DNS name (elb1234.elb.amazonaws.com).
+However, CNAME needs to point to another record.

 Very much like `CNAME` except that `CNAME` only works on subdomain not root domain (aka naked domain name or zone apex record). i.e cannot have a `CNAME` record for `example.com`.